 Provide a simple information report that allows first responders, emergency managers, community leaders, politicians, and other stakeholders to get a quick glimpse of the state of the health network in a community.

-Provide a non-invasive way for a health facility to keep the communities that they serve abreast of developments that impact their ability to provide care.
+Provide a non-invasive way for health facilities to keep the communities that they serve abreast of developments that impact their ability to provide care.

 Be respectful of the boundaries of internal health facility information and the information that is relevant externally.